Man Over Board

 Credit: SNSM Bandol

-At all times the sailors had the fear of the sea fall.
+Sailors have always been haunted by falling into the sea.
 Even with a trained crew, the operation of recovering a crew water fallen is risky, Already with the engine, even more with the sail.
-During my training years in Glénans Sailing School, each boarding was the opportunity to train consistently with this maneuver, sailing, striving to come "die" heave to windward of the unfortunate, fortunately materialized by a buoy moored in a bucket as drift anchor.
-But the real problem was not there.
+During my training years in Glénans Sailing School, Each boarding was an opportunity to systematically practice this maneuver, under sail, striving to come "die" heave to windward of the unfortunate, fortunately materialized by a buoy moored in a bucket as drift anchor.
+But that was not the real problem.
 It was above all not to lose sight of the crew, because come back to its fall position "reckoning" was virtually mission impossible.
-And today, with our sophisticated electronic means, it's not as easy as it sounds good…
+And still today, with our sophisticated electronic means, It's not as easy as you might think…

-Nowadays, with a plotter or a tablet provided with a GPS, we think we can easily go back to a man overboard with a MOB function (Man Over Board), but it's ignoring a paramount variable : the drift. (¹)
+Nowadays, with a plotter or a tablet provided with a GPS, we think we can easily go back to a man overboard with a MOB function (Man Over Board), but it's ignoring a paramount variable : Drift. (¹)

 The drift

 Leeway drift is defined as the motion induced by the current and the wind affecting the surface of a floating object.
-The components of the drift include speed and angle of displacement, representing the speed and direction of movement.
-In the case of the rescue operation of person at sea (MOB), the effects of drift can significantly alter the position of the MOB, especially in case of delay in the start of the operation.
+The components of the vertical stabilizer include speed and angle of travel, that represent the speed and direction of movement.
+In the case of the rescue operation of person at sea (MOB), the effects of drift can significantly alter the position of the MOB, especially in the event of a delay in the start of the operation.

-The calculation of the drift can be divided into two different cases : low wind and high wind.
-In the first case, the wind on the floating object is significantly lower than that caused by the current and the wind can be neglected in the estimation of the drift.
-Accordingly, the object drift trajectory is obtained by integrating the velocity.
-The inertia of the body for small masses, such that the person in the water, is often ignored because the speed at steady state is reached quickly.
-Alternatively, a strong wind causes a significant force on the surface of the object and this must be taken into account in the calculation of the drift.
-In case of strong wind, the drift will be composed of both the ocean current and relative velocity of the object compared to ambient water, according to its "windage".
+The drift calculation can be divided into two different cases : Light wind and strong wind.
+In the first case, The wind force on the floating object is significantly weaker than that caused by the current and therefore the wind can be overlooked in the drift estimation.
+Accordingly, The drift path of the object is obtained by integrating the speed of the current.
+The inertia of the body for small masses, such as the person in the water, is often ignored because steady-state velocity is reached quickly.
+Alternatively, A strong wind causes a significant force on the surface of the object and this must be taken into account in the calculation of the drift.
+In case of strong winds, the drift will be composed of both the ocean current and relative velocity of the object compared to ambient water, according to its "wind grip".

 1. The current

-There are different methods to determine the current speed.
-Firstly, Ships are increasingly equipped with sensors capable of directly measuring the current.
-Then, local observations of current could be used, but if the distance between the person and the ship is important, in this case the measurement of the current carried by the ship may not be enough accurate.
-Finally, tidal atlas can provide information on the fields of the current vectors, and more recently current predictions available as GRIB files.
+There are different methods for determining the speed of the current.
+On the one hand,, Ships are increasingly equipped with sensors that can directly measure the current.
+Then, local observations of the current could be used, but if the distance between the person and the ship is large, in this case the measurement of the current carried by the ship may not be enough accurate.
+Finally, Tidal atlases can provide information about the fields of current vectors, and more recently current predictions available in the form of GRIB files.

-If the ship and the man overboard experience the same current, speed, and drift direction, the increase in the MOB remains constant.
+If the ship and the man overboard are subject to the same current, Identical speed and direction of drift, the increase in the MOB remains constant.

-If the speed of drift current is assumed to be equal all around the ship, drift affects the ship and the MOB in the same way, meaning that the relative movement between the objects will be the same.
-In other words, Once the relationship between the current location of the vessel and the MOB was determined, the effects of the drift due to the current can be excluded from the dynamics of the calculation if, and only if, the distance is not too great.
-Otherwise, a precise estimate of the current undergone by the two moving parts is essential.
+If the drift speed due to the current is assumed to be equivalent all around the ship, drift affects the ship and the MOB in the same way, which means that the relative motion between the objects will be the same.
+In other words, once the relationship between the current location of the vessel and that of the MOB has been determined, The effects of drift due to current can be excluded from the dynamics of the calculation if, and only if, The distance is not too great.
+Otherwise, A precise estimate of the current experienced by the two mobiles is essential.

 2. The wind

 Empirically determining the effects caused by the wind on an object is a difficult task.
 Instead, field experiments measuring the drift of different objects were preferred and have been studied excessively.
-The data analysis shows that the relationship between the wind velocity and the drift is almost linear, thereby approximating the effects of wind by linear regression.
-So, this approach, induced drift by the wind is calculated by the formula : (D = aW10 + b) in which a up to b are constants and W10 is the speed of the wind measured at ten meters from the surface.
-Depending on the position of person in the water, it has established the following table :
+Analysis of the data shows that the relationship between wind speed and drift is almost linear, which makes it possible to approximate the effects of the wind by linear regression.
+Thus, in this approach, wind-induced drift is calculated by the formula : (D = aW10 + b) in which a and b are constants and W10 is the wind speed measured at ten meters from the surface.
+Depending on the position of person in the water, the following table has been drawn up: :

 A MOB in HELP seat position may be derived about 150 meters in 20 minutes by 20 knots wind.

-The wind speed is not always measured by the ship's sensors (in example : motorboat), which makes it difficult to estimate the leeway drift.
-On the other hand, ships are often equipped with sensors to indirectly measure the current speed, which is obtained by subtracting vessel's velocity over ground from vessel's velocity related to the water.
-But the wind drift is not equivalent to the ship and MOB.
-Ship's windage, determined by its projected surface, generate a higher drift speed than the MOB.
+Wind speed is not always measured by the ship's sensors (in example : motorboat), which makes it difficult to estimate the leeway drift.
+On the other hand, Ships are often equipped with sensors that can indirectly measure the speed of the current, which is obtained by subtracting vessel's velocity over ground from vessel's velocity related to the water.
+But the windward drift is not equivalent for the ship and for the MOB.
+Ship's windage, determined by its projected surface area, will result in a drift greater in speed than that of the MOB.

 Ship's leeway drift is significantly higher than that of the man overboard